grimreaper/cpython/Doc/using/windows.rst

 shebang lines starting with ``/usr``.

-Any of the above virtual commands can be suffixed with an explicit version (either just the major version, or the major and minor version) - for example ``/usr/bin/python2.7`` - which will cause that specific version to be located and used.
+Any of the above virtual commands can be suffixed with an explicit version (either just the major version, or the major and minor version) plus optionally an architecture (32 bits or 64 bits) - for example ``/usr/bin/python2.7-32`` - which will cause that specific version to be located and used.
+Please note that the option to specifify "-64" (in contrary to "-32") and the option to specifify an major and architecture without minor are supported since the python launcher 3.7.

 The ``/usr/bin/env`` form of shebang line has one further special property.
 Before looking for installed Python interpreters, this form will search the